vEnhance/web.evanchen.cc/input/mockaime.md

 ## {{ hl("current", "Current edition") }}

-Tentatively, the 2024 exam will be posted here around noon Pacific time on Friday, December 22, 2023.
+- Problems will be posted here publicly around
+  _noon Pacific time on Friday, December 22, 2023_.
+  No registration or pre-commitment is required.

+- The problems file will provide a link to submit answers.
+  If you'd like to submit for statistics/bragging, the deadline is _Monday, January 15, 2024 at 11:59pm Pacific time_.
+  Please avoid public spoilers for the problems before that date.

+- Solutions and statistics will be posted no later than January 20, 2024.

 Anyone will be able to download the exam and attempt the problems, and submit their answers for scoring.